HetviPandav123/SignBridge-ISL-Smart-Language-Communication-Tool/README.md

 ## 🧠 Outcome

-This system enables **real-time ISL to speech translation**, making communication more accessible for the hearing-impaired community.
+This system enables **real-time ISL to speech translation**, making communication more accessible for the hearing-impaired and muted community.

 ---